cockroachdb/docs/v2.2/upgrade-cockroach-version.md

 ## Step 3.
 Decide how the upgrade will be finalized

 {{site.data.alerts.callout_info}}
-This step is relevant only when upgrading from v2.0.x to v2.1.
-For upgrades within the v2.1.x series, skip this step.
+This step is relevant only when upgrading from v2.1.x to v2.2.
+For upgrades within the v2.2.x series, skip this step.
 {{site.data.alerts.end}}

 By default, after all nodes are running the new version, the upgrade process will be **auto-finalized**.
-This will enable certain performance improvements and bug fixes introduced in v2.1.
-After finalization, however, it will no longer be possible to perform a downgrade to v2.0.
+This will enable certain performance improvements and bug fixes introduced in v2.2.
+After finalization, however, it will no longer be possible to perform a downgrade to v2.1.
 In the event of a catastrophic failure or corruption, the only option will be to start a new cluster using the old binary and then restore from one of the backups created prior to performing the upgrade.

 We recommend disabling auto-finalization so you can monitor the stability and performance of the upgraded cluster before finalizing the upgrade, but note that you will need to follow all of the subsequent directions, including the manual finalization in step 5:

-1. [Upgrade to v2.0](../v2.0/upgrade-cockroach-version.html), if you haven't already.
-The `cluster.preserve_downgrade_option` setting mentioned below is available only as of v2.0.3.
+1. [Upgrade to v2.1](../v2.1/upgrade-cockroach-version.html), if you haven't already.

 2. Start the [`cockroach sql`](use-the-built-in-sql-client.html) shell against any node in the cluster.